songlink/docs/ios-shortcuts.md

 # iOS Shortcuts

 We know of a few iOS Shortcuts via the [Shortcuts app](https://apps.apple.com/us/app/shortcuts/id915249334) that can be handy for creating and sharing Songlinks.
-If you have a specific use case, these might be great starting points for building your own
+If you have a specific use case, these might be great starting points for building your own.

 ### [Go To Songlink](https://www.icloud.com/shortcuts/5c1c62adcec7451bad67badaf8bd2ea7)